robpco/docker-nginx-uwsgi-flask/README.md

 **STEP 2 - Build an image from the `Dockerfile`**
-- Next we use the `docker build` command to create the image, name it `myapp` and tag it as version `1`
+- Next we use the `docker build` command to create the image, name it `myapp`
 ```
-docker build -t myapp:1 .
+docker build -t myapp .
 ```